Diamond & CBN Specifications

 Monocrystalline diamond offers several key advantages that make it desirable for industrial and scientific applications:

-• Lower Material Removal Rates: Their structure naturally removes material more slowly, which, while increasing polishing time, results in finer finishes with less surface deformation.
+• check icon Lower Material Removal Rates: Their structure naturally removes material more slowly, which, while increasing polishing time, results in finer finishes with less surface deformation.
 This quality is especially beneficial in applications requiring meticulous surface smoothness.

 Monocrystalline diamonds are often used in diamond suspensions where consistent performance and cost-effectiveness are important.
 They are generally more affordable than polycrystalline diamonds due to their simpler structure and manufacturing process.
 However, their single-crystal nature can mean they are less effective in applications requiring higher rates of material removal or those needing a multi-faceted cutting action.